 Eric Portman's shady Captain Dyce is introduced like a stage magician, striding into the Wimpy Bar where Joe Beckett (Alfred Lynch) is eating and snatching a cup of coffee from the counter, pocketing a box of matches from another table and making significant eye contact with a confederate who will later tail Joe.
 This happens behind Joe's back but deftly illustrates Dyce's declaration that he helps himself to life.
 "Men like me give orders - men like you follow".

 The movie's community of bohemians drifting from pub to party to jazz club is similar to that depicted by Plane Makers writer Peter Draper in his novel "A Season in Love", and Draper would write Winner's next movie "The System".
 What may strike modern viewers as odd is the attitude towards Silent, a significant role for Harold Lang , who more often appeared in scene-stealing cameo's.
 Silent appears to have been invented by Waterhouse and Hall to help articulate the internal struggle of the Joe in the novel.
-A shabby, disfigured hanger-on, tolerated at the edges of Beckett's community despite being identified by several characters identify as a police informer.
+A shabby, disfigured hanger-on, Silent is tolerated at the edges of Beckett's community despite being identified by several characters identify as a police informer.
 Beckett's community aren't criminals although their lifestyle would doubtless bring some of them into conflict with the police.
 Silent draws a parallel between himself and Joe as outsiders, saying they've both "Got it up here" (tapping his forehead) although Silent envies Joe for his success with women and implies that he'll never have that success because of his disfigurement.

 In his introduction to "The Strength to Dream" Colin Wilson notes that he had read two manuscripts for first novels; "Both dealt with dissatisfied young men living in dingy rooms in London, drifting from cafe to cafe, getting involved in casual sexual relations, discussing religion and politics with a sense of futility rather than enthusiasm" .
 Wilson concludes that "Any author who sets out to write honestly of his time will find that there are a limited number of attitudes to draw upon"